Welcome to the Rasterio project. Here’s how we work.

 This is analogous to Python’s use of file object.

 We use a variant of centralized workflow described in the Git Book.
-We have no 1.0 release for Rasterio yet and we are tagging and releasing from the master branch.
-Our post-1.0 workflow is to be decided.
+Since Rasterio 1.0 we tag and release versions in the form: x.y.z version from the maint-x.y branch.

 Work on features in a new branch of the mapbox/rasterio repo or in a branch on a fork.
 Create a GitHub pull request when the changes are ready for review.
 We recommend creating a pull request as early as possible to give other developers a heads up and to provide an opportunity for valuable early feedback.